openshift-kni/cluster-group-upgrades-operator/docs/backup-recovery/README.md

       disks:
         # Use persistent disk path for device, as /dev/sd* names can change
         - device: /dev/disk/by-path/pci-0000:18:00.0-scsi-0:2:1:0
-          wipeTable: true # Wipe the disk
+          wipeTable: true # Wipe the disk.
+WARNING: Do not set if using root disk
           partitions:
           - label: recovery
             startMiB: 1 # Optional